Cathedral of Learning: Cultural Studies, Film Studies, and GSWS program space

 Located on the fourth floor of the Cathedral of Learning, the current home of both the Cultural Studies, Film Studies, and Gender, Sexuality, & Women's Studies (GSWS) programs, was the prior home of the McCarl Center for Nontraditional Student Success until it moved to Wesley W. Posvar Hall in 2014.
-The space occupies what once housed two levels of the main stacks of the University's library.
+The space occupies what once housed two levels of the main stacks of the university's library.
 The 2500 sqft space was previously opened as the $537,000 McCarl Center in 2002.
 Made possible by a gift from F. James and Foster J.J.
-McCarl, it was designed by Alan J. Cuteri and his architectural firm Strada, LLC, and includes wood finishes, double-height spaces with high ceilings and windows, a main corridor conceived as an interior street, and many elements that refer to the Cathedral of Learning's Gothic architecture including decorative painted metal columns with contemporary buttress-style arches.
+McCarl, it was designed by Alan J. Cuteri and his architectural firm Strada, LLC, and includes wood finishes, double-height spaces with high ceilings and windows, a main corridor conceived as an interior street, and multiple elements that refer to the Cathedral of Learning's Gothic architecture including decorative painted metal columns with contemporary buttress-style arches.
 Today the space includes a resource library, offices, and seminar room, and class room that are used by the Cultural Studies and GSWS programs.
 Students in gender studies classes have access to the gender studies library, which houses classic and recent books on gender/sexuality, and to two gender studies classrooms.
 The GSWS faculty offices are also nearby.
-Also hanging in a hallway on the fourth floor outside the space, three unsigned and undated 7 by 3 ft glass-encased murals that depict Renaissance painting styles and which have long belonged to the University but are of unknown origin.
+Also hanging in a hallway on the fourth floor outside the space, three unsigned and undated 7 by 3 ft glass-encased murals that depict Renaissance painting styles and which have long belonged to the university but are of unknown origin.